BridgetHooks116/BridgetHooks116/README.md

 - 👋 Bridge here
-- making games is kinda fun ngl
+- I program stuff
-- 📫 catch me @ bfranhooks@gmail.com
+- 📫 reach out to me @ bfranhooks@gmail.com

 <!---
 BridgetHooks116/BridgetHooks116 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.